ramiropredassi/g7-2024-website/docs/snippets/fulbo.md

   <hr class="flex-grow-1">
 </div>

-### Keep reading our story to knonw everything we discover.
+### To find out everything we discover, keep reading our story.